 The VALOR Scholar Award honors Veterans and their Advancement in Leadership Opportunities and Resilience by granting up to $1,000 toward books and supplies, tuition or housing.
 The VALOR Scholar Award is intended for a student at Alfred University in fields leading to careers that focus on psychology, counseling and mentoring.
 All US Veterans will be encouraged to apply for the award based on financial need and leadership potential.

-For more information on how to apply please contact the Military Affairs Liaison.
+For more information on how to apply please email our Military & Academic Coach.

 - Fall Semester: August 15